What are ITSM best practices?

 Escalation rules when SLAs are at risk

-Clear SLAs align IT priorities with business risk and prevent ambiguity during incidents.
+Clear SLAs reflect one of the core ITSM best practices: aligning IT priorities with business risk and preventing ambiguity during incidents.

 3. Separate Incident Management from Problem Management